 The victory pushed the Rams’ record to 6-2 and put them two wins away from qualifying for the state tournament for the first time since 2009.
 It was also the first win in three tries for Melzer against his former team.

 Stamford, which fell to 3-4, seemed to have the game in hand with a less than two minutes to play, but a pair of missed free throws in the final minute helped keep the door open for New Canaan.

 “We did everything we were supposed to do,” Stamford head coach Zach Smith said.
 “I thought we played as hard or harder than them; we played our best defensive game of the year; we just gave them the game in the last two minutes.”

-The Rams has featured a deep lineup this season, and that proved true again on Thursday, as three seniors scored in double digits: Matt Brand had 14 points, co-captain Jack Richardson had 12, and Ben Sarda had 10.
+The Rams have featured a deep lineup this season, and that proved true again on Thursday, as three seniors scored in double digits: Matt Brand had 14 points, co-captain Jack Richardson had 12, and Ben Sarda had 10.
 Including his game-winning three, McAleer scored nine.

 For Stamford, senior Manny Azolin had a game-high 16 points, while junior Jaden Bell and sophomore Jose Oliva scored nine apiece.

 With their defense leading the way, the Knights outscored New Canaan 23-14 in the second quarter and led 33-24 at halftime.

 “Stamford High played us really tough,” Melzer said.
 “We couldn’t get anything going on offense and that’s a total credit to them.
 But we got a few stops down the stretch when we needed them and we caught a couple of breaks and took advantage of them.”